Premiership of Doug Ford: Education

 Following Paul Calandra's appointment as minister of education in 2025, he began appointing supervisors to take over several of Ontario's school boards.
 The government's Bill 33 would give the education ministry more power over school boards.
+In early 2026, Calandra announced the "Putting Student Achievement First Act," which includes many education reforms.
+The bill reduced the number of elected trustees to a minimum of 12, changed the responsibilities of trustees, and introduced the position of school board chief executive officer.
+To reduce student absenteeism among secondary school students, the bill makes attendance and participation part of students' final marks and introduces written final exams.